DreamBox Math: The Progress Report (Educators)

 Support Icons_Tip Box_50px.png Note: Please keep in mind that "grade level" is dynamic target throughout the school year.
 Students could be working through Math concepts at the beginning of their rostered grade level or content that is closer to the grade level above it.

-Current Growth Target
+Current Progress Target

-Below Growth Target
+Below Progress Target

-At/Above Growth Target
+At/Above Progress Target

-Understanding the Growth Report Layout
+Understanding the Progress Report Layout

 • District